Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Skewed randomized urn models

 \subsection{Representation as a stochastic algorithm}

-The starting point of an approach like in~\cite{LarPag} is to reformulate the dynamics (\ref{dynamic})-(\ref{ConstructX}) as a recursive stochastic algorithm in order to take advantage of results from Stochastic Approximation Theory to elucidate the asymptotic properties ($a.s.$ convergence) of both the urn composition and the ball allocation.
+The starting point, like in~\cite{LarPag}, is to reformulate the dynamics (\ref{dynamic})-(\ref{ConstructX}) as a recursive stochastic algorithm in order to take advantage of classical results from $SA$ Theory to elucidate the asymptotic properties ($a.s.$ convergence) of both the urn composition $Y_n$ and the ball drawing rule $X_n$.
 To do so, we start from~(\ref{dynamic}) with $Y_0\!\in\R_+^d\setminus\{0\}$.
 For every $n\geq0$, we note that

 where